 - Medical permits are issued for special area parking with an expiration date on the permit.

 - All medical permits must be displayed on the front dashboard of the medical permit holder's registered vehicle.

 - Medical permits are for the exclusive use of the party to whom issued.
-The medical permit shall be clearly visible for the security officer to see.
+The medical permit shall be clearly visible for University Police & Public Safety to see.

 Use of a Substitute Vehicle

 - On occasion it may be necessary for a student to drive a vehicle to campus that has not been registered for parking.